sonata-project/SonataSeoBundle/docs/reference/social_blocks.rst

         sonata.seo.block.twitter.embed:
         sonata.seo.block.pinterest.pin_button:

 The ``SocialBlockContainer`` overrides the PageBundle's default container to render the social blocks in a dedicated template, in order to have them properly aligned on a page.

 These blocks render the correct HTML code to display social widgets but you need to include the related SDK in your main layout.
-You can include them by including these templates :
+You can include them by including these templates:

 .. code-block:: jinja